 In C1 CMS, you can use different technologies to create page layout templates:

 - ASP.NET Razor

 - ASP.NET Master Pages

 To the end user of templates (for example, a content writer who edits a page), these technologies are transparent.

-In this section you will find information about creating and using page layout templates in Composite C1 using these technologies (ASP.NET Razor, ASP.NET Master Pages, XML/XHTML).
+In this section you will find information about creating and using page layout templates in C1 CMS using these technologies (ASP.NET Razor, ASP.NET Master Pages, XML/XHTML).

 You will also "dive" into working with markup of templates as well as learn about creating and using page template features.